 People don't buy what you do, they buy why you do it

-So few companies understand or communicate why they exist, what is their cause, what is their purpose, what do they believe.
+So few companies understand or communicate why they exist, their cause, purpose, and beliefs.

-If you can clearly communicate why you exist as an organisation then you will attract more of the right people who believe what you believe.
+If you can clearly communicate why you exist as an organisation, you will attract more of the right people who believe what you believe.
 Those people will be loyal and probably buy from you even if there are cheaper/better options on the market.
-People buy iPhones every day knowing full well a Samsung or Huawei from a functional perspective may be better.
+For example, people buy iPhones every day, knowing full well a Samsung or Huawei from a functional perspective may be better.

 Get 250,000 people to show up to hear you speak

-In the full length 18 minute version Simon tells the story about how Dr Martin Luther King in the Summer of 1963 had 250,000 people show up to hear him speak.
+in the Summer of 1963 had 250,000 people show up to hear him speak.
 There were no invitations and no website to check.
 Many people travelled for hours across America to be there.
-They did it not for him but they did it for themselves.
-All he did was share his beliefs and people wanted to be a part of his movement.
+They did it not for him, but they did it for themselves.
+All he did was share his beliefs, and people wanted to be a part of his movement.
 They believed what he believed.